 New to Bases and Baskets?
 Or are you in search of some good sports writing?
-If you need a glimpse of the reason our site has tens of thousands of views and an international community you must check out some of these articles!
+If you need a glimpse of the reason our site has hundreds of thousands of views and an international community you must check out some of these articles!

 Traditional vs. scoring point guards: a statistical analysis

 One of our final columns of 2012 involves a brand new statistic - TSR - that compares traditional and scoring point guards.
 See how we've created the number and what it's implications are based on our preliminary studies.